hunterloftis/playfuljs/content/articles/particles2.md

 ### Bouncing

 Let's give our water droplets a little bounce as they splash to the ground.
-We'll need to reverse their vertical velocity whenever their y position passes through the ground.
+Since a *bounce* is just a change in direction from down to up, we'll need to reverse their vertical velocity whenever their y position is outside of the container.

 ```js
 Particle.prototype.bounce = function() {